SelecTree: Tree Detail

 Photo Locations: Los Angeles County Arboretum - Arcadia, CA, San Luis Obispo, CA, Finch Arboretum - Spokane, WA and Mendocino Botanical Garden - Fort Bragg, CA

 Produces considerable crop of red plums.

-Cal-IPC (California Invasive Plant Council) classifies the invasiveness of the species of this plant as limited.
+This plant is classified as invasive by the California Invasive Plant Council (Cal-IPC) classifies the invasiveness of the species of this plant as limited.

 Has fragrant Flower.

 Width: 20 feet.

 Leaves Ovate, Bronze or Purple or Reddish, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Pink or White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Prolific, Red Drupe, Large (1.50 - 3.00 inches), fruiting in Summer.

 Shading Capacity Rated as Moderate out of Leaf.